Submissions

 Each submission must have a corresponding author, who is available throughout the submission and review process to respond to editorial or administrative inquiries from the journal.
 The corresponding author is also responsible for ensuring that all those who qualify for co-authorship are listed as such in the submission, and that all co-authors (including the faculty supervisor, if applicable) review and approve the final version of the submission for publication.

 Spectrum strongly recommends that students discuss authorship decisions (e.g. who is to be a co-author, order of authorship) with their supervisor and potential co-authors prior to submission.
-If in doubt about whether a contribution qualifies for co-authorship, the Spectrum editorial board suggests consulting the following recommendations (from the International Committee of Medical Journal Editors):
+If in doubt about whether a contribution qualifies for co-authorship, the Spectrum editorial board suggests consulting the recommendations (from the International Committee of Medical Journal Editors.

 Accessibility: